dj1103/horang-forwarder/README.md

 ## Description

-This horangi forwarder is a log forwarder to inspect multiple subdirectories within a designated main directory for files.
+This Horang forwarder is a log forwarder to inspect multiple subdirectories within a designated main directory for files.
 The script should load files with appended data and verify if the files have already been loaded before proceeding to the next file.

      Note: Test Version!
 Please don't use it for the production environment.